-DPA issues relevant to all disclosures of HMRC information
+GDPR/DPA 2018 Issues relevant to all disclosures of HMRC information

 In terms of the disclosure of personal data there are some key factors to consider:

 The requirement that the processing be fair and lawful means that there must be a legal basis for making the disclosure, for example because the CRCA allows it, or there is a legal gateway in place which supports it.
-See IDG40300 for a description of the ways in which to make a lawful disclosure.